 Some Korean phrases are confusing because they have cultural subtleties.
 Others, like proverbs, can have deeper meanings.
-If you study Korean as a second language, they can be hard to understand.
+If you learn Korean as a second language, they can be hard to understand.
 In some cases, they’re hard for even Koreans to explain!

 Below are some common everyday Korean phrases that you’ll hear on a regular basis.
 Below the phrase is the literal translation, and the explanation of what it really means.